 We participate with most health insurance companies.
 Our services are often covered like any other specialist's services.
 However, every insurance plan is different.
 Some insurance plans require a referral from your doctor in order to get coverage for our services.

 The Medical Genetics Program will work closely with your physicians, providing them with detailed summaries of our risk assessment and recommendations for risk reduction and disease prevention based on your family history and genetic test results.
-To schedule an appointment or to get more information, you can call our office at 614-293-6694, toll free at 1-888-329-1654, or click here to request an appointment online.
+To schedule an appointment or to get more information, you can call our office at 614-293-6694 or toll free at 888-329-1654 or request an appointment online.